 A paddle cable is probably already attached to your iambic paddle.
 If the plug is a 1/4" style you will need a 1/4" to 1/8" adapter in order to plug it into the K45.

-The audio cabling is dependent on the transceiver you are using.
-The best solution is to use your radio's line output.
-Depending on the radio's manfacturer, this could be on on a separate 1/8" or RCA jack.
-In most cases you will need a special DIN connector, refer to your radio manual for details.
-If you happen to have a SignalLink Interface (or equivalent) its AUX output works perfectly as a source for K45 audio.
+Audio cabling is dependent on the radio receiver or transceiver you are using.
+The best solution is to use your radio's audio line output.
+Depending on the radio, this could be on on a separate 1/8" or RCA jack.
+Usually it is grouped with other signals on an AUX connector.
+Refer to your radio manual to determine what mating connector is required and what the pinout is.
+If you happen to have a SignalLink Interface (or equivalent) connected to the radio's AUX connecter, it may have an 1/8" AUX output which will work perfectly as a source for K45 audio.

 The radio's external speaker could be used as an audio source but you will find that when you plug the K45 audio cable into your transceiver's external speaker output the transceiver's internal speaker will be disabled.
 This means you wil need a splitter Y cable:

 The CW keying input jack on most transceivers is either a 1/4" or 1/8" stereo phone type which normally accepts an iambic paddle input.
 The K45 uses an 1/8" stereo output jack so you may be able to use a 1/8" to 1/8" inch cable.
 Otherwise you'll need a 1/4" to 1/8" plug adapter.
 You will need to disable your radio's internal keyer and run it in straight key mode.
 In almost all cases, the PTT output will not be used, we recommended using a stereo connector and disable the K45's PTT output.
 The PTT ring connection is really only used to key an amplifier or activate an antenna changeover relay.